• Home/

 Provide References

-Your characteristic from people who have been teaching and training you for several years is not less important in the recruiting process than your grades.
-College team coaches will want to ask your high school teachers and coaches about your athletic and academic achievements.
-Multiple references are a sign that you are the person who can be vouched for.
+References from those who have taught and trained you for years play a crucial role in the recruiting process, often carrying as much weight as your grades.
+College team coaches will likely reach out to your high school teachers and coaches to learn more about your athletic and academic accomplishments.
+Having multiple references demonstrates that you are a reliable candidate who others trust and can confidently endorse.

 Meet Deadlines